 After 10 minutes, change the group dynamic by moving participants from one group to another.
 Change the specifications for the final presentation and share important information with only one group member.

-This exercise will force participants to be flexible, communicate, and work together.
 After the activity, follow up with an open discussion on how teams adapted to changes.
 What benefits came from their new members or new specifications?
-Employees can reflect on how they collaborate with different teams.
-Ask workers to reflect on what works and what doesn’t.
+Employees can reflect on how they collaborate with different teams and reflect on what works and what doesnโt.

 Benefits: